Darkseal/dir2json/README.md

 URL: http://www.ryadel.com/

 # What does it do
-It turns a directory tree structure like this:
+It fetches a directory tree structure like this:

 ```
 /images/